Eng-ZeyadTarek/Eng-ZeyadTarek/README.md

 <hr>

+- I graduated from faculty of computer sciences in Zagazig university with B.Cs. degree.

+- I finished my M.Cs. degree in AI and machine learning from Queen's university at Kingston, Canada with A+ grade.

 - 🔭 I’m currently working on **building AI and data science models for clients**.

 - 🌱 I’m currently improved myself in **machine learning, deep learning, reinforcement learning, data analysis, NLP, etc..**.